-6. Select Region from the drop-down menu to name the Region. or press Verify the Controlling Product for the Product Blend.
-Press - 🗸 - to load the
+or press to name the Region.

+Verify the Controlling Product for the

+Product Blend.
+Press to load the

-Event to the Map Screen, or press × return to Home screen without setting up an Event.
+Event to the Map Screen, or press return to Home screen without setting up an Event.

 A wizard will guide you through the process of selecting or creating a configuration with application settings.